 Every user has its own account, identified by a unique username.
-The list of active users can be opened by clicking on the Users $\blacksquare \to \text{Users menu}$, figure 2.1 on page 4.
+The list of active users can be opened by clicking on the Users $\mathbb{A} \to U$ sers menu, figure 2.1 on page 4.
 On a newly created system, there is usually only one user per domain, the admin user, who has administrator's privileges, and can create other users.
-The default password for admin is admin, but it is strongly advised to change it to a more secure one.
+The default password for admin is Voismart, but it is strongly advised to change it to a more secure one.